jdavies/airport-demo/pulsar/skyview/ReadMe.md

 # ReadMe.md

 To compile the project, open the terminal to the ```pulsar/skyview/``` folder.
-Execure the following command:
+Execute the following command:

 ```sh
 mvn clean package assembly:single